-There has been a significant debate over the legal classication of Uber and Lyft drivers.
-Both attempt to classify their drivers as “independent contractors” and not as “employees.”
-This has significant implications with regard to personal injury litigation.
+Uber and Lyft offer individuals the opportunity to make money driving other people around in their own cars.
+This unique money-making opportunity has sparked a great deal of debate over the legal classification of Uber and Lyft drivers.
+Both Uber and Lyft attempt to classify their drivers as “independent contractors,” rather than as “employees.”
+The classifications of Uber and Lyft drivers as independent contractors or employees has significant implications with regard to personal injury litigation.

-If you are a New York State “employee,” you are protected under favorable New York State employment laws.
-The Division of Labor Standards enforces the New York State Labor regulations governing:
+If you are an "employee" in the state of New York, you are protected under favorable New York State employment laws.
+The Division of Labor Standards enforces the New York State Labor regulations governing working conditions for employees, including:

 - Minimum wages;